AC: That’s right.

 AC: I don’t recall, I know it ran into the City, but I don’t remember how far because my aunt always – my aunt lived in Detroit.
 She met us at the other end, she met us in Detroit when we got off the streetcar.
 But I can’t recall how far down it went.

-FJ: I’m assuming that back in those days, there was nothing like buses that would run back and forth?
+FJ: I’m assuming that back in those days, there was

 AC: No.